dvarrazzo/dotfiles/ubuntu/README.rst

 ------------------

 Mostly smooth, but gksudo is gone.
-Managed to run pkexec by starting the auth manager in i3 conf (without it doesnt't give permission, and reports me as a naughty user, so I guess I won't have a gift for Christmas this year).
+Managed to run pkexec by starting the auth manager in i3 conf (without it doesn't give permission, and reports me as a naughty user, so I guess I won't have a gift for Christmas this year).

 Somewhere is reported I seem to need to export some env bits, proposing this